robolab-pavia/slr-kit/README.md

 - ACTION: Generate reports for various stats regarding topics and papers.
 - INPUT: the RIS file containing data for all papers and the json docs file containing results from LDA
-- OUTPUT: Set of tables in csv format and a graph for topic-year evolution.
+- OUTPUT: Set of tables in csv format saved authomatically in a directory with the dataset name and a graph for topic-year evolution.
     Also a markdown template will be automatically filled

 ### Arguments